yugyesh/song_play_analysis_cassandra/libraries.md

 ## pylint

 Pylint is a Python static code analysis tool which looks for programming errors, helps enforcing a coding standard, sniffs for code smells and offers simple refactoring suggestions.

+## cassandra-driver
+A modern, feature-rich and highly-tunable Python client library for Apache Cassandra